lalalilulu/kottans-frontend/README.md

 ## HTML & CSS practice: Hooli-style Popup
 It was complicated to put together knowledge about HTML, CSS and their features and fit the task without using JS.
 My solution: https://lalalilulu.github.io/html-css-popup/
+A Code review for the task completed: https://github.com/kottans/frontend-2021-homeworks/pull/146

+## JS Basics
+The course [Intro to JS](https://classroom.udacity.com/courses/ud803) finished<br>
+The FreeCodeCamp exercises completed<br>
+The screenshots can be found [here](task_js_basics)<br>
+Most of the covered topics were not new for me, but a lot of FreeCodeCamp exercises made me feel more confident with JS Syntax.
+Special thanks for the section with algorithms - it took many hours, but it was incredibly helpful.

 ### Additional info